Kalamazoo Living HIstory Show -Dealer Information Page-

 DRESS

 During show hours, all dealers and their assistants wearing exhibitor badges must be dressed in pre-1890 style clothing.
 THE AMBIANCE OF THE SHOW IS WHAT BRINGS PEOPLE BACK.
-At the close of the show each day, persons dressed in period garb will be eligible for a drawing on a blanket.
-We encourage all our dealers and their assistants to register for the drawing each day just inside the entrance to the Hazel Gray Building.
+At the close of the show each day, persons dressed in period garb will be eligible for a drawing on a door prize.
+We encourage all our dealers and their assistants to register for the drawing each day in Room A.

 EXHIBITOR BADGES